 Soy Sauce: This salty-savory condiment is a key ingredient in so many of my dishes, from congee to vegan gravy.
 It adds depth and well-roundedness to anything you use it in.
 Be sure to look for an organic non-GMO version.

 Yondu: A Korean staple, this fermented soy-vegetable concentrate is the easiest way to add that cooked-all-day taste to anything from rice to salads to sauteed greens.
 All you need is a tiny splash for major umami impact.
+(Save 20% if you buy directly from their website with code ALEX20).

 Miso: This Japanese fermented soybean paste is another salty-savory favorite for enhancing umami.
 Just like soy sauce, be sure to buy an organic non-GMO one.